Kodak DCS: History

 Kodak DCS 100, based on a Nikon F3 body with Digital Storage Unit, released in May, 1991.

-In 1975, Steven Sasson developed Kodak's first prototype digital still camera, which used a Fairchild 100 x 100 pixel CCD.
+In 1974, Peter L. P. Dillon at Kodak Research Labs invented color image sensors, initially using a Fairchild 100 x 100 pixel CCD sensor.
+In 1975, Steven Sasson developed Kodak's first prototype digital still camera, which used the same Fairchild 100 x 100 pixel CCD.
 By 1986 Kodak had developed a sensor with 1.4 million pixels.
 It was used in what is believed to be the world's first Digital Single-Lens Reflex (D-SLR) camera, known as the Electro-Optic Camera, which was designed and constructed by Eastman Kodak Company under a U.S. Government contract in 1987 and 1988.

 A number of other improvements were made to increase image quality and usability, including improvements in sensor technology, the first raw image format known as DCR (Digital Camera Raw), and host software to process the DCR images.
 The original Kodak DCS was launched in 1991, and is based on a stock Nikon F3 SLR film camera with a CCD image sensor mounted in the film gate.
 It uses a 1.3-megapixel Kodak KAF-1300 sensor, and a separate shoulder-mounted processing and storage unit.